Code-Institute-Submissions/deenafe-edomuseum/README.md

 *  The idea for the creation of the museum is from the EMOWAA Trust headed by Phillip Ihenacho.

-*  Guidance to create a responsive gallery using flexbox was from a [Youtube Tutorial video by "Cem Eygi Media"](https://www.youtube.com/watch?v=QmZNFnqwu74).
+*  The code to create a responsive gallery using flexbox was from a [Youtube Tutorial video by "Cem Eygi Media"](https://www.youtube.com/watch?v=QmZNFnqwu74).

-*  Guidance to build a booking page containing Open Times and booking form was from a [Youtube Tutorial video by "brilex 007"](https://www.youtube.com/watch?v=ShpH_1EPox0) .
+*  The code to create a booking page containing Open Times and booking form was from a [Youtube Tutorial video by "brilex 007"](https://www.youtube.com/watch?v=ShpH_1EPox0).

-* The template for my readme.md file was tailored from a readme.md file sourced from https://github.com/Gareth-McGirr/tacos-travels and facilitated by my mentor **Daisy Mc Girr**.
+* The template for my readme.md file was sourced from https://github.com/Gareth-McGirr/tacos-travels and facilitated by my mentor **Daisy Mc Girr**.

 ### Media